microsoft/TypeScript-wiki/Type-Checking-JavaScript-Files.md

 }
 ```

+If properties are never set in the class body, they are considered unknown.
-If the property type can't be inferred, annotate the assignment in the constructor with JSDoc to specify the type.
+If your class has properties that are only read from, add and then annotate a declaration in the constructor with JSDoc to specify the type.
 You don't even have to give a value if it will be initialised later:

 ```js